luciamartinf/AssignmentAnswers/Assignment3/README.md

 - `get_genelist_from_file`: Class method to read genelist file and create an array withall the genes
 - `fetch`: Class method fetch to access an URL via code, donated by Mark Wilkinson.
+- `generate_no_report`: Class method to write report with all the genes that don't contain any CTTCTT region in any of their exons
+- `generate_gff3_report: Class method to write GFF3 report with all the CTTCTT regions found in the genes from the list.
+The coordinates are relative to the gene.
-- `generate_report`: Class method to write report with all the information about the Interaction Networks
+- `generate_gff3_report_chr`: Class method to write GFF3 report with all the CTTCTT regions found in the genes from the list.
+The coordinates are relative to the chromosome.

 ### Seq.rb

+Class to represent all of the information associated with a gene.
+Methods defined:

-- `initialize`: Definition of initialize method
+- `initialize`: Definition of initialize method.
-- `get_interaction`: Instance method to get interactions of a given gene
+- `get_no_genes`: Class method to get the the class variable @@no_cttctt_genes.
-- `create_network`: Instance method to create an interaction network starting with a gene id using a recursive function
-- `get_genes_network`: Instance method to get all genes in the network as a simple Array
+- `get_bio`: Instance method to obtain information for the current genes.
-- `get_genes_from_genelist`: Instance method to get all genes in the network that are also in the gene list as a simple Array
+- `get_coords_chr`: Instance method to obtain the chromose number and the chromosome relative coordinates of the gene
-- `get_annotation`: Instance method to get GO and KEGG annotations for all genes in the network
+- `add_new_feature`: Instance method to create new CTTCTT_region feature and add it to the Bio::Sequence object @sequence.

-### Annotation.rb

-- `fetch`: Class method fetch to access an URL via code, donated by Mark Wilkinson.
-- `kegg_annotations`: Class method to return the KEGG annotations (KEGG ID and KEGG pathway) in a hash for a given gene id
-- `go_annotations`: Class method to return the GO annotations (GO ID and Biological function) in a hash for a given gene id
+- `match_exons`: Instance method to find every CTTCTT region in the exons of the current gene on both the + and - strands, adds a new feature to its @sequence and updates @@no_cttctt_genes array

+## Other files in this repository

+- Ruby scripts are commented with YARD and respective documentation can be found in this repository.
+- `Image1`: Screenshot of the EnsemblPlants webpage for the AT2G46340 gene zoomed in in Chromosome 2 19027247-19027302 region showing the CTTCTT regions can also be found in this repository.
+- `Image2`: Screenshot of the EnsemblPlants webpage for the AT2G46340 gene zoomed in in Chromosome 2 19027016-19027468 region showing the CTTCTT regions can also be found in this repository.